 Pursuant to General Assembly resolution 69/292 of 19 June 2015, a special voluntary trust fund was established for the purpose of assisting developing countries, in particular the least developed countries, land-locked developing countries and small island developing States, in attending the meetings of the Preparatory Committee and the intergovernmental conference by providing for economy round-trip airfare for delegates.
 Pursuant to resolution 72/249 of 24 December 2017, the trust fund will include daily subsistence allowance in addition to defraying the costs of economy-class travel, limiting requests for assistance from this trust fund to one delegate per State for each session.

 Currently, the Trust Fund has very limited capacity to provide assistance to representatives from developing countries.
 Pursuant to paragraph 20 of resolution 72/249, Member States, international financial institutions, donor agencies, intergovernmental organizations, non-governmental organizations and natural and juridical persons are invited to make financial contributions to the Trust Fund.
-Contributions received before 20 June 2019 will be crucial to the provision of assistance to as many representatives as possible from developing countries in attending the third session of the Conference.
+Contributions received before 7 January 2022 will be crucial to the provision of assistance to as many representatives as possible from developing countries in attending the fourth session of the Conference.

 Each request for financial assistance shall be considered by the Division for Ocean Affairs and the Law of the Sea, Office of Legal Affairs.
 In considering the applications the Division shall be guided by: the need to give priority to requests for assistance from least developed countries, land-locked developing countries and small island developing States; the need to finance the participation of one participant per requesting State; the need for equitable geographical representation; the timeliness of applications; and the availability of funds.
 If the number of requests for assistance exceeds the availability of funds, the Division may engage an advisory panel of experts composed of one representative from each of the United Nations regional groups to assist the Division with the evaluation of the requests for assistance and the selection of the recipients.